qmuloadmin/rust-training/Module I - Introduction to Rust.md

 So, the one thing that everyone eventually struggles to understand about rust (yours truly very much included) is _lifetimes_.
 They are both very simple, and very different and strange.
 Once you understand them, you won't struggle (much) with them but at first they are possibly the most incomprehensible sources of frustration in rust.

-To explain lifetimes, we're going to use some functions iteracting with a slice of data as a training ground.
+To explain lifetimes, we're going to use some functions interacting with a slice of data as a training ground.

 #### Slices